olinjs/olinjs/lessons/12-redux/README.md

 ## Integrate into React
 Redux by itself has no relation to React.
 So far, we've talked about Redux in general without React.
 Now, you'll learn how to implement Redux into a React app with multiple components.
 Read [this official guide](http://redux.js.org/docs/basics/UsageWithReact.html) on react-redux from the Redux docs.

+In the lecture and in the Redux docs a Todo app example was used.
+[This](https://github.com/reactjs/redux/tree/master/examples/todos) is the directory of the full source code for a fully-functional Todo app using React/Redux.
+Read this through to get a sense of the file organization in React/Redux.

 ## Dev Tools
 There is a very very powerful development environment of Redux called [Redux DevTools](https://github.com/gaearon/redux-devtools).
 It lets you easily inspect every action and state change and allows you to "time travel" by undoing actions.